The Simple Things Bring Life

 It was shocking to her that I would want to come back to the life of using after leaving it, even if only for a few days.
 Her comments made me realize that all I was going to get if I used again was another five minutes of relief.
 My other friend came back with the drugs for me to take.
 And there was this incredible tension; I didn’t know what to do.

 In that moment, I literally felt the presence of Something or Someone stand between me and this man with the drugs and I had a thought in my head that just said, “This isn’t the life I have for you, baby girl.
 I have so much more.”
-And in that thought there was so much love and so much compassion.
-It was the purest love I had ever experienced..
-The fact that I could hear that in the midst of thinking that I was the most deplorable, horrible person on the face of the earth was what really changed my life.
+And in that thought, there was so much love and so much compassion.
+It was the purest love I had ever experienced… The fact that I could hear that in the midst of thinking that I was the most deplorable, horrible person on the face of the earth was what really changed my life.
 And I looked at the guy and said, “I can’t.”
 And I left.

 Pursuing Deeper Love and Connection

 When that happened, I went outside and said, “I don’t who you are, I don’t know what you are.
 But I’m gonna look and I’m gonna find You.
 And I’m gonna look everywhere.”
 And that’s what I did.
-For the next couple years I went on this journey of looking for God in all types of spirituality.
+For the next couple of years, I went on this journey of looking for God in all types of spirituality.
 And I had experiences in different contexts and places, and I felt connection.
 In the process, I found that same voice of love and connection in Jesus.
 He became my Higher Power, and in relationship with Him I became new.

-Experiencing this level of unconditional love, when I had done everything I could think of in the world to destroy my life, and in the process damaged others’ lives, gave me a capacity to love myself and love others at a deeper level than I had before.
+Experiencing this level of unconditional love, when I had done everything I could think of in the world to destroy my life, and in the process damaged others’ lives, gave me the capacity to love myself and love others at a deeper level than I had before.
 I became able to forgive others.
 Knowing my value and worth made it easier to live and not get offended when things didn’t go my way, or how I expected.

 There were still hard days in recovery.
-But there is so much beauty in overcoming something, and walking forward even when it feels like your world is crashing down.
+But there is so much beauty in overcoming something and walking forward even when it feels like your world is crashing down.
 Something that helped me in recovery was learning about the science behind addiction.
 Understanding the disease model for addiction — how your brain gets rewired and it turns into a medical condition — took a lot of the shame out of where my life went.
 It changed my viewpoint in recovery from “I’m a bad person” to “I’m a sick person needing to get well.”
 This new belief helped me reach out and ask for help throughout my recovery.
 A range of organizations and resources helped provide community in my early recovery process, often right when I needed them most.

 Experiencing Dreams Redeemed

 Through recovery, I’ve gotten to do things that I never, ever thought I would do.
-I never thought education would be in my future after my experiences, but I ended up going back to school, and finishing my degree.
+I never thought education would be in my future after my experiences, but I ended up going back to school and finishing my degree.
 I started working in recovery.
 In 2010, I got a seemingly random email from Pepperdine University about a new Master’s Degree program focused on social entrepreneurship and change.
 My heart just came alive when I saw it.
-I somehow got into the program, and even got a small scholarship that helped me attend.
-Through that program I worked on a project called the Global Treatment Alliance, where resources from the United States focused on mental health got to help those struggling with those challenges in developing nations.
+I somehow got into the program and even got a small scholarship that helped me attend.
+Through that program, I worked on a project called the Global Treatment Alliance, where resources from the United States focused on mental health got to help those struggling with those challenges in developing nations.
 That experience really fueled my fire to look for opportunities to make greater change and impact.

 As I now get to help people rediscover life and health through recovery, I am grateful for all of the recovery models that are in the world because everybody’s at a different place.
 What helped me ten years ago, early in my recovery, is not what helps me today.
 Connecting with different resources and types of help have enabled me to move to a place where using alcohol and drugs isn’t a thought for me anymore.
 I went through a LONG healing process — but the process is not the end of the story.